Exodus: The Archimedes Engine

 Exodus: The Archimedes Engine is a science fiction novel by British author Peter F. Hamilton, published on September 17, 2024, by Random House Worlds.
 Set in the distant future, the novel explores humanity's evolution into transhuman species known as Celestials and their interactions with newly arrived humans from ancient arkships in the Centauri Cluster.

-The book serves as a narrative prequel to the upcoming sci-fi action-adventure role-playing game Exodus, developed by Archetype Entertainment, a division of Wizards of the Coast.
+The book serves as a narrative set in the universe in the upcoming sci-fi action-adventure role-playing game Exodus, developed by Archetype Entertainment, a division of Wizards of the Coast.
 An audiobook version, narrated by John Lee, was released simultaneously.
 The novel has been noted for its intricate world-building and complex character development, characteristic of Hamilton's work.